HNPE: Leveraging Global Parameters for Neural Posterior Estimation

 The paper is organized as follows.
 First, we formalize our estimation problem by introducing the notion of global and local parameters, and instantiate it on a motivating example amenable to analytic posterior estimates allowing for quantitative evaluation.
 Then, we propose a neural posterior estimation technique based on a pair of normalizing flows and a \emph{deepset} architecture~\citep{Zaheer:2017} for conditioning on the set $\mathcal{X}$ of observations sharing the global parameters; {we call our method `hierarchical neural posterior estimation', or simply HNPE}.
-Results on an application with time series produced by a non-linear model from computational neuroscience~\cite{Ableidinger2017} demonstrate the gain in statistical power of our approach thanks to the use of auxiliary observations. \Pedro{We also use this model to analyse real brain signals, giving a full demonstration of the power of LFI to relate parameters from theoretical models to real experimental recordings.}
+Results on an application with time series produced by a non-linear model from computational neuroscience~\citep{Ableidinger2017} demonstrate the gain in statistical power of our approach thanks to the use of auxiliary observations. \Pedro{We also use this model to analyse real brain signals, giving a full demonstration of the power of LFI to relate parameters from theoretical models to real experimental recordings.}